OpenRefine/OpenRefine/docs/docs/manual/grel.md

 #### forEach(e1, v, e2)

 Evaluates expression e1 to an array.
 Then for each array element, binds its value to variable v, evaluates expression e2, and pushes the result onto the result array.
+When e1 is a JSON object, `forEach` iterates over its keys.

 | Expression                             	| Result          	|
 | ------------------------------------------ | ------------------- |